-As regular readers of this blog know, there is an entire segment of the literacy community who thinks I’m an idiot.
+As frequent readers of this blog know, there is an entire segment of the literacy community that thinks I’m an idiot.

 I’ve been married for a long time, so those kinds of judgments don’t usually bother me.

 But let’s be honest, we all like to be liked, so another blog about why kids learn less from reading on their own is probably not in my best interest.
-And, that definitely is not what this is going to be about… or at least not what I wanted it to be about.
+And, that is not what this blog is going to be about… or at least it is not what I wanted it to be about.

-You see, over the holidays a friend of mine posted chart from a presentation at this year’s Literacy Research Association meeting.
+You see, over the holidays a friend posted a chart from a presentation at this year’s Literacy Research Association meeting.
 It included effect sizes for the impact of student choice on learning.
-The effect size for the impact of choice on reading motivation was .95 and on reading achievement was 1.20.
+The effect size for the impact of choice on reading motivation was .95 and it appeared to have an even bigger effect on reading achievement (1.20).
 With big-whomping payoffs like those you’d be foolish to assign books.
 Let ‘em read what they want to!